ZexRakic/Gallows-Pole-Game/README.md

 ### Rules

-One player writes a secret word / secret words._For example movie name_ Second player tries to guess the secret word, guessing letters, one by one.
+One player writes a secret word / secret words._For example movie name._
+Second player tries to guess the secret word, guessing letter, one by one.
 If secret word contains guessing letter, that letter appears on each matching space.
 If player guesses the secret word / secret words before the end of a hanging ceremony, he is the winner.
 Else...